Vietnam Itinerary – 4 Week Adventure Guide

-I only spent two days and one night in Hanoi but unfortunately at the time, I was not feeling well so I didn’t get to explore as much as I would have liked to.
+I spent two days and one night in Hanoi but unfortunately at the time, I was not feeling well so I didn’t get to explore as much as I would have liked to.

 VIETNAM – THINGS TO KNOW BEFORE YOU GO

-Vietnam can be visited year round, however, the recommended time to visit is in Spring (February to April) and in Autumn (August to October), this is when the temperatures are more moderate and the rainfall is light.
+Vietnam can be visited year-round, however, the recommended time to visit is in Spring (February to April) and in Autumn (August to October), this is when the temperatures are more moderate and the rainfall is light.

 Make sure to apply for a visa well in advance before visiting Vietnam.
 Requirements are different for everyone depending on which passport you are travelling on.
 Click Here for all the information you need to know on obtaining a Vietnamese Visa.